The technology profile provides an overview of Temple's major computing resources.

 - Self-Service Banner enables students to register for courses, review their rosters, check grades and pay bills.
 It also provides access to financial information and enables you to update address and emergency contact information.

-- Blackboard provides enables students to submit assignments, take tests, check grades and create blogs, wikis and electronic portfolios.
+- Blackboard/Canvas provides enables students to submit assignments, take tests, check grades and create blogs, wikis and electronic portfolios.

 - WebEx enables students, faculty and staff to conduct online meetings using industry-standard web conferencing software.

 - Lynda.com provides online training modules for learning the latest software tools and developing new skills.

 - A link to the Temple University Libraries website provides access to thousands of research materials and databases.

 - Diamond Dollars enables students, faculty and staff to make purchases by using their OWLcard.